Hi! Welcome to Complete City Guides!

 The Mall is a road that leads to Buckingham Palace from Trafalgar Square, and goes under the famous Admiralty Arch.

 This is a famous road, and if you have ever seen a royal public display (such as royal weddings and more) then you will have seen this road.
 The London Marathon also finishes here every year.
 It is closed to traffic on Sundays.

-Go see old queenie!
+Go see the Queen!
 You won't see her, but there are lots of guards to see.
 And even more police.
 This area only contains tourists.
 So many tourists!

 If you want to see something interesting, then time your visit so you see the Changing of the Guard.

 As you were walking along The Mall to Buckingham Palace, you would have seen a big park on your left side.
 This is St. James's Park.